ParulM33/parulmital_2511909_part4_tableau_dashboard/README.md

 ## Tableau Workbook Description

+The Tableau workbook is saved as:

+tableau/executive_dashboard.twbx

-The Tableau workbook `executive_dashboard.twbx` includes multiple sheets and one final executive dashboard.
+The workbook contains multiple worksheets and one executive dashboard designed for leadership reporting.

-The dashboard combines multiple views into a single interface for decision-making.
+The dashboard combines KPI monitoring, sales trends, regional performance, customer behavior, category profitability, return analysis, and shipping performance into a single executive view.